History of endoscopic ultrasonography(EUS)

 (ref.9, ref.12, ref.18, ref.23) Human examination.

-1980 Hisanaga K et al. Filling stomach with water method in EUS examination (ref.20, ref.21, ref.22, ref.29) Very important method in EUS examination.
+1980 Hisanaga K et al. Filling stomach with water method in EUS examination (ref.20,ref.21, ref.22, ref.29)

 1980 Dimagno EP et al. Linear EUS. (ref.13) Animal (Dog).